Overall Record: 711-367 (34 years)

-2013-14 was the latest chapter in a story of sustained excellence for Belmont Basketball.
-After losing arguably the greatest backcourt in program history - Utah Jazz guard Ian Clark and two-time conference tournament MVP Kerron Johnson - the Bruins were pegged for a transition season.
+In 2013-14, after losing arguably the greatest backcourt in program history - Utah Jazz (and currently Denver Nugget) guard Ian Clark and two-time conference tournament MVP Kerron Johnson - the Bruins were pegged for a transition season.
 But behind Byrd's leadership and the play of OVC Player of the Year J.J.
 Mann, Belmont defeated six-time National Champion North Carolina, reached the quarterfinal round of the Postseason NIT, and finished with a final record of 26-10.

 In addition, Belmont joined an exclusive fraternity of programs to win five straight regular season conference championships.
 Since the Bruins became an NCAA Division I member institution in 1996-97, only Belmont, Butler, Cincinnati, Duke, Gonzaga, Kansas, Nevada and Xavier have won five straight conference regular season championships.